PilchS/Read-and-buffer-console-text/README.md

 the newest log.
 The last file should be ”log5.txt” and its content is always removed.
 Provide appropriate exceptions to handle the situations, when one of the log files is opened by another application, and cannot be removed, or you do not have an access to that file

+## In folder where you have that code there should be another folder called "data"